Florida Estate Planning and Florida Probate Glossary

 Unified Credit: The lifetime tax credit available to every U.S. resident (not limited to American citizens) as an offset against federal gift and/or estate taxes.
 While technically a credit, for discussion purposes estate planners usually talk in terms of the equivalent exemption (the “applicable exclusion amount” in the latest Code terminology).
 In 2004 it is $1,500,000; by 2009 the exemption will have risen to $3,500,000.
 In 2010, the Estate Tax is abolished.
 However, present law provides for the reinstatement of the Estate Tax in 2011.

 Will: A will declares who shall inherit an individual’s assets (the beneficiaries) and who shall be responsible for distributing them to such beneficiaries (the executor/personal representative).
 For young parents and couples, a will can also be used to appoint a guardian for their minor children and a trustee to manage the children’s money until they are old enough to handle it themselves.

-The Law Offices of Barbara Buxton, P.A. is a South Florida law firm that focuses on estate planning, probate, wills, trusts & estates, asset protection, Florida Medicaid planning & eligibility, guardianship, elder law, real estate and transactional law, and litigation related to these areas.
-With a Master of Laws in Estate Planning degree and over fifteen years of experience practicing law, Ms. Buxton is an experienced estate planning and trust attorney, estate and probate attorney, asset protection attorney, and elder law and Florida Medicaid attorney in South Florida.
-In addition to providing cost-effective and superior legal work and analysis, Ms. Buxton and her staff take pride in carefully assessing each client's situation and thoroughly explaining all options, and promptly responding to clients' questions and concerns.
+The Law Offices of Barbara Buxton, P.A. is a South Florida law firm that focuses on estate planning, probate, wills, trusts & estates, asset preservation, Florida Medicaid planning & eligibility, guardianship, elder law, real estate and transactional law, and litigation related to these areas.
+With a Master of Laws in Estate Planning degree and over fifteen years of experience practicing law, Ms. Buxton is an experienced estate planning and trust attorney, estate and probate attorney, asset preservation attorney, and elder law and Florida Medicaid attorney in South Florida.
+In addition to providing cost-effective and superior legal work and analysis, Ms. Buxton and her staff take pride in carefully assessing each client’s situation and thoroughly explaining all options, and promptly responding to clients’ questions and concerns.